Boeing/pyjanus/README.md

 ## Build

-From within the top-level directory you can instal pyJanus with pip
+From within the top-level directory you can instal pyJanus with pip:

 ```console
 export MAKEFLAGS=-j8
 pip install --verbose .[test]
 ```

+To run tests, run `python -m pytest --verbose`

-If you wish to only compile the .pyd you can run:
+If you wish to only compile the binary `pyJanus.pyd`, you can run:

 ```console
 mkdir build